Climate, invention, and a living collection in three overlapping worlds.

 Every mist cycle and watt-hour, counted.

 Measurements started in February 2026.
-The hardware itself has been running since late 2022.
+The current marine-fridge cabinet has been running since late 2022, and replaced a chiller-cooled tank that ran from 2016.

 - Mist cycles